azizHamadi/StepperViewSwift/README.md

 // widthLinearStepperView is the size of the vertical line view of the stepper stepperView.widthLinearStepperView = 5

-// heightCircleView is the stepper circle size stepperView.heightCircleView = 60
+// stepperSize is the stepper circle size stepperView.stepperSize = 60

-// radiusCercleView is the corner radius of the stepper circle stepperView.radiusCercleView = 15
+// stepperRadius is the corner radius of the stepper circle stepperView.stepperRadius = 15

-// circleColor is the stepper circle color stepperView.circleColor = .red
+// stepperColor is the stepper circle color stepperView.stepperColor = .red

-// borderCircleColor is the border color of the stepper and line view circle stepperView.borderCircleColor = .black
+// borderStepperColor is the border color of the stepper and line view circle stepperView.borderStepperColor = .black

-// iconCircleView is the stepper circle icon stepperView.iconCercleView = UIImage(named: "iconStepper")!
+// iconStepperView is the stepper circle icon stepperView.iconStepperView = UIImage(named: "iconStepper")!

-// iconColorCircle is the icon color of the stepper circle stepperView.iconColorCercle = .systemIndigo
+// iconColorStepperView is the icon color of the stepper circle stepperView.iconColorStepperView = .systemIndigo

-// enableCircleInteraction to enable/disable interaction with stepper circles
+// isStepperInteraction to enable/disable interaction with stepper circles
-// default: enableCircleInteraction = true -> hide and show stepper content when clicking on stepper circles stepperView.enableCircleInteraction = false
+// default: isStepperInteraction = true -> hide and show stepper content when clicking on stepper circles stepperView.isStepperInteraction = false
 ```
 You can change the font of the title and description as well as their colors, customize the color of checkbox and radiobox